eclipse-iceoryx/iceoryx/doc/error-handling.md

 ## Expects and Ensures

-Assume func is part of an inner API and not supposed to be called with a nullptr.
+Assume myAlgorithm is part of an inner API and not supposed to be called with a nullptr.
 We may have used a reference here, this is just for illustration.
 In addition the value pointed to is assumed to be in the range (-1024, 1024).
 While we could check this everytime, this can be avoided if we specify that the caller is responsible to ensure that these conditions hold.

 ```